dbouwman/solution-plan/core-api.md

   ):Promise<ITemplateOutput[]> {...}
 ```

-**Note**: This does not create a Solution item with references to the deployed items.
+**Note**: This does not create a Solution Item with references to the deployed items.

 ## Deploy from Solution Template Item